The homotopy groups of the algebraic K-theory of the sphere spectrum: Proof of main results

 \begin{proof} Klein and Rognes~\cite[5.8,(17)]{KleinRognes} (and independently Madsen and Schlichtkrull~\cite[1.1]{MadsenSchlitkrull}) construct a space-level map

 They study the composite map

 induced by the linearization map $TC(\bS)\phat\to TC(\bZ)\phat$, the projection map

 and the Bott periodicity isomorphism $\Omega^{\infty}\Sigma^{3}ku\simeq SU$.
 In~\cite[6.3.(i)]{KleinRognes}, Klein and Rognes show that their map~\eqref{eq:lprime} induces an isomorphism of homotopy groups in all degrees except those congruent to $1$ mod $2(p-1)$.
-This proves the statement except in degree $-1$, where it follows from the fact that the linearization map $TC(\bS)\phat\to TC(\bZ)\phat$ is a $(2p-4)$-equivalence. \end{proof}
+This proves the statement except in degree $-1$, where it follows from the fact that the linearization map $TC(\bS)\phat\to TC(\bZ)\phat$ is a $(2p-3)$-equivalence~\cite[9.10]{BokstedtMadsen}. \end{proof}

-For the final piece, we need a split surjection onto $\pi_{*}TC(\bZ)\phat$ in degrees congruent to $1$ mod $2(p-1)$.
-We give a direct argument for the following lemma, but it can also be proved using the vanishing results in~\cite{bm-Anil}.
+The other lemma constructs a split surjection onto $\pi_{*}TC(\bZ)\phat$ in degrees congruent to $1$ mod $2(p-1)$.
+We give a direct argument for the following lemma, but it can also be proved using the vanishing results in~\cite{BM-Anil}.

 \begin{lem} Under the splittings of~\eqref{eq:TCZmain} and~\eqref{eq:KZmain}, the composite map

 is a weak equivalence. \end{lem}